-On a lovely sunny day a few weeks ago I was inspired to get myself and others in the CST team involved in the Diabetes UK 1 million steps challenge.
+On a lovely sunny day a few weeks ago I was inspired to get involved in the Diabetes UK 1 million steps challenge.

 It’ll be great, I thought.
-We can spend the summer enjoying team walks to keep us all motivated and we'll be helping raise awareness and money for a good cause.
+We can spend the summer enjoying team walks to keep us all motivated.
+Plus we’ll be helping raise awareness and money for a good cause.
 It’ll be a bit of a challenge but I’m fairly active – I like a walk.It shouldn’t be too much of a jump to average more than 10,000 steps a day.

 Or so I thought.
 I’ve never tracked my steps before.
 So, in preparation I downloaded an app onto my phone to get an idea.